 Since lotions incorporate both oil ingredients and water-based ingredients they are the ideal vehicle for transporting herbs deeply into the skin, for healing.

 Key ingredients and substitutions

 Beeswax and Sunflower lecithin are major players in this recipe.
-Together they allow equal portions of oil based and water based ingredients to mix together in an emulsion, forming the lotion.
+Together they allow equal portions of oil-based and water-based ingredients to mix together in an emulsion, forming the lotion.
 If you left out either one, your lotion might not work.
 If it did seem to work, it might separate in storage.

-If you want to leave out beeswax or sunflower lecithin you’ll need to substitute both ingredients with an emulsifying wax.
+If you want to leave out beeswax or sunflower lecithin you’ll need to substitute both ingredients with emulsifying wax.
 Don’t try to make this recipe without either an emulsifying wax or BOTH beeswax and sunflower lecithin.
-Since the recipe is formulated with beeswax and sunflower lecithin, you’ll need to reformulate it if you choose to use an emulsifying wax instead.
+Since the recipe is formulated with beeswax and sunflower lecithin, you’ll need to reformulate it if you choose to use emulsifying wax instead.

 A lotion is an emulsified mixture.
 If you’ve made mayonnaise you can easily make a DIY lotion.

 - 2 tbsp. myrrh and bayberry infused oil (see directions)

 - 1 tbsp. beeswax (12 grams)

 - 5 drops tea tree essential oil